 "Received the pen today--gorgeous! [referring to the Rose Gold] Love it and so glad I ordered.
 Thank you again and will be ordering again soon I'm sure!"

 I was disappointed when the 2nd generation Regatta was recently retired, as I always found the magnetic cap to be a terrific feature (the ease of a slip cap with the security of a screw cap).
 So, I'm very happy to introduce the 3rd generation Regatta Sport.

-As with the previous iterations, the Sport is available in three color combinations (if you consider black/black to be a combination ), and three form factors -- fountain pen, rollerball and ball pen.
+As with the previous iterations, the Sport is available in four color combinations (if you consider black/black to be a combination and with the addition of the new Rose Gold limited edition), and three form factors -- fountain pen, rollerball and ball pen.

 These are hefty, oversized pens, with the fountain pen measuring 5-3/8" capped, 6-3/8" posted and 4-7/8" with cap held aside.